waking-eni/phone-manage-system-cpp/README.md

 Phone Management System.
 ***
 Records are saved in a text file.\
-Options of adding, deleting, editing, selecting and showing records.
+Options of adding, selecting and showing records.\
+Working on deleting and editing.